 The Upper Cretaceous (about 65-100 million years ago) McNairy Formation is located above the bedrock and the rubble zone.
 The formation consists of medium to very fine-grained sand along with some silt and clay (KRCEE 2011, 19).
 The McNairy Formation is divided into three members: a Lower fine-sand member and the more silt- and clay-rich sands of the intermediate Levings and Upper members (Figure 2; KRCEE 2011, 19).
 The total thickness of the McNairy Formation is about 60-90 meters.

 The McNairy Formation is partially overlain by the Paleocene (about 55-65 million years ago) Porters Creek Clay (Figure 2).
-The a terrace on the south side of the PGDP site (Figure 2) and consists (KRCEE 2011, 19).
+The Porters Creek Clay forms a terrace on the south side of the PGDP site (Figure 2) and consists of clay and fine-grained clayey sand (KRCEE 2011, 19).
 The maximum thickness of the clay is about 60 meters.
-An Eocene (about 34-55 million years ago) sand south of the PGDP (Figure 2).
+An Eocene (about 34-55 million years ago) sand overlies the Porters Creek clay south of the PGDP (Figure 2).
 The sand also includes some silt and clay lenses (KRCEE 2011, 19).

 Continental sediments of Pleistocene and possibly Pliocene age (11,000 to 1.8 million years ago and 1.8 to 5.3 million years ago, respectively) overlie the Eocene sand, Porters Creek Clay, and the McNairy Formation (Figure 2).
-The sediments range in thickness from 0 to 35 meters and cover several valleys and terraces (KRCEE 2011, 19).
+The sediments range in thickness from 0 to 35 meters and cover several paleo topographic valleys and terraces (KRCEE 2011, 19).

 Coarse deposits located on ancient terraces to the south of the PGDP are identified as the Terrace Gravel (TG).
 They overlie the Eocene sand and the Porters Creek Clay (Figure 2).
-The terrace deposits consist of gravels of possible Pliocene age with a maximum thickness of about nine meters. .
+The terrace deposits consist of gravels of possible Pliocene age with a maximum thickness of about nine meters.